AviTewari/AviTewari/README.md

 <h1 align="center"> Hey there 👋, I am Avi Tewari</h1>

-- **I am a CSE student at SRM Institute of Science and Technology, Chennai.**
+- **I am a Data science student at University of California, Irvine.**
 - **I Like To Implement My Skills On Computer Vision And Deep Neural Networks**
-- **I am a Senior and currently building skills to become a Data Scientist!**

 <h1 align="center">